Downtown Infrastructure Renewal Program

 • Macdonell Street bridge and Allans Dam structures EA: this EA will confirm what improvements are needed to address structural deficiencies and improve road safety for the required improvements and the preferred solution for the Macdonell Street bridge, the Allans Dam bridge, the Allans Dam spillway and sluiceway.

-The City presented the preferred option for the Wyndham Street EA to Council in February 2024, and expects to present the preferred option for the Macdonell and Allans structures EA to Council in 2025.
-Once the EAs are completed and have been approved by the Province, phasing and staging will be determined through the development of the Capital Implementation Plan in 2024.
+The City presented the preferred option for the Wyndham Street EA in February 2024 to Council, which was approved, and expects to present the preferred option for the Macdonell and Allans structures EA to Council in 2025.

 Resources